SnappiBrawn/Fiesta/README.md

 - Configure your MySQL database on XAMPP's PHPMyAdmin.
 Add a database called fiesta_db, import the "fiesta_db.sql" file found in /sql.
 - Ensure your Apache and MySQL modules are working, and navigate to the URL "localhost/fiesta" on your web-browser.

-PS: This is literally my very first web project so go easy on me.